reubano/lambdaconf-tutorial/README.md

 python3
 ```

-Play around with the code.
 You should now be in an interactive shell that looks something like this:

 ```
 Python 3.6.1 (default, May 24 2017, 01:02:17)
 [GCC 4.2.1 Compatible Apple LLVM 6.0 (clang-600.0.57)] on darwin
 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 ```

 In this interactive shell, you can enter any valid Python and immediately see the result.